-- 1. All persons 10 years of age or older are eligible to compete in NATRC except: - a.
-Any person designated in Section 3 with the exception of the ride secretary (i.e., ride chair, trailmasters, stable manager, judges, official timers, judges recording secretary, rules interpreter, safety personnel, P&R timer) shall not be eligible to ride a horse in competition on the sanctioned ride for which he serves in an official capacity. - b.
+- secretary, rules interpreter, safety personnel, P&R timer) shall not be eligible to ride a horse in competition on the sanctioned ride for which s/he serves in an official capacity. - b.
 A member of the judges' or rules interpreter's immediate family, when entered in a division of a CTR in which said person is acting in an official capacity, must ride DO in both horse and horsemanship.
 Judges also include apprentice, provisional and emergency judges.
 Immediate family includes by blood, adoption or marriage (parents, siblings, grandchildren, grandparents, and in-laws) or any member of their household.
 In-laws includes: mother-in-law, father-in-law, sister-in-law, brother-in-law, daughter-in-law, and son-in-law. - c.
 A horse owned by a judge, rules interpreter or their immediate family, when entered in a division of a CTR in which said person is acting in an official capacity, must participate DO in both horse and horsemanship.
 Judges also include apprentice, provisional and emergency judges.
 Immediate family includes by blood, adoption or marriage (parents, siblings, grandchildren, grandparents, and in-laws) or any member of their household.
 In-laws include mother-in-law, father-in-law, sister-in-law, brother-in-law, daughter-in-law, and son-in-law. - Riders who are unable to properly care for their horses, themselves, or to ride the course without the assistance of others.
 (Minor handicaps may be dealt with at the judge's discretion per Section 5 D2c) - 2.
 Riders must be properly entered as NATRC riders in any ride which has NATRC as well as other organizations sanctioning the ride.